benjaminion/upgrading-ethereum-book/src/book.md

 #### Rewards scale with participation

-One surprising aspect of attestation rewards not so far mentioned is that they are scaled in proportion to partipation.
+One surprising aspect of attestation rewards not so far mentioned is that they are scaled in proportion to participation.
 That is, for each duty (source, target, head vote) the attester's reward is scaled by the proportion of the total stake that made the same vote.

 For example, if I made a correct head vote, and validators with 75% of the total effective balance increments made the same head vote, then I would receive $0.75 \times \frac{W_h}{W_{\Sigma}}nb$ reward for that vote.

 A hand-wavy reason for this is that this scaling makes it to my advantage to help other validators get their attestations included.
 Several aspects of the protocol are not explicitly incentivised yet are somewhat expensive, such as forwarding gossip messages and attestation aggregation duty.
 This scaling provides me with an implicit reward for helping out other validators by providing these services: if they perform better, then I perform better.

-For a more quantitative analysis, we return to the discussion of [discourgagement attacks](TODO).
+For a more quantitative analysis, we return to the discussion of [discouragement attacks](TODO).

 HERE